ably77/DCOS-Kafka-Performance/AdvancedTuning-kafka.md

 }
 ```

 Note: Note that running multiple producers from the same node is less effective in this situation because our bottleneck may start to come from other places, such as the NIC.
-Keeping the producers on seperate nodes is more ideal for our current testing case as we can then remove the Producer as the throughput bottleneck.
+Keeping the producers on separate nodes is more ideal for our current testing case as we can then remove the Producer as the throughput bottleneck.

 Launch the producer service:
 ```